sindresorhus/emoj/readme.md

     $ emoj 'i love unicorns'
     🦄  🎠  🐴  🐎  ❤  ✨  🌈

+  Options
+    --copy -c  Copy the first emoji to the clipboard

   Run it without arguments to enter the live search
 ```